section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 When you compare Quarkus and Spring Boot, you will learn the following:
 The similarity is that Quarkus and Spring Boot both use Spring Web dependencies, have similar REST points, and are built using Maven and Gradle into JAR files.
 The differences are that Quarkus was built for performance and efficiency, in that it should take the least amount of memory and Boot and response time.
 Quarkus is a modern framework while Spring Boot has existed for a long time.
-This has made Quarkus to be optimized hence better performance.
+This has made Quarkus to be optimized ,hence better performance.

 As for Quarkus and Micronaut, they are both modern frameworks build for microservices and serverless applications build for JDK and GraalVM.
-The key differences are that Quarkus relies more on Java Enterprises and Eclipse MicroProfile APIs while Micronaut defines its APIs and is more based on the Spring and Grails frameworks.
+The key differences are that Quarkus relies more on Java Enterprises and Eclipse MicroProfile APIs, while Micronaut defines its APIs and is more based on the Spring and Grails frameworks.
-Quarkus also is based on an extension architecture which makes it integrate easily with third-party frameworks while Micronaut has an Aspect-Oriented Programming (AOP) implementation that doesn't use reflection to define cross-cutting concerns.
+Quarkus also is based on an extension architecture which makes it integrate easily with third-party frameworks, while Micronaut has an Aspect-Oriented Programming (AOP) implementation that doesn't use reflection to define cross-cutting concerns.

 > **[GraalVM](https://www.graalvm.org/)**: a high-performance JDK distribution.
 > Is a high-performance Java Development Kit (JDK) distribution built to quicken the application executions written in Java and other JVM languages.